 When it coomes to food, there are many options to choose from on campus.
 St. Cloud and its surrounding cities boast numerous ethnic grocery stores and restaurants from Mexican, Somali, Chinese and Thai to Vietnamese, Nepalese, Japanese, and Indian.

-The SCSU Residence Life community is comprised of ten residential halls with more than 3500 students living on-campus.
+The Residence Life community is comprised of ten residential halls with more than 3500 students living on-campus.
 You will have access to the Internet, laser printers, kitchen, and laundry facilities.
 We provide a variety of living options for students, including gender-based floors, coed floors, traditional residence halls, and apartment living.
 They are located in the heart of campus.
-The St. Cloud community also offers more than 10,000 apartments within a 10-mile radius of campus, some of which are located on the bus lines that SCSU students can ride for FREE.

-All SCSU students can ride the St. Cloud city buses FREE within the city with a SCSU student ID.
+Students ride St. Cloud Metro buses free with an SCSU student ID.

-SCSU's Public Safety Department is open 24 hours a day in order to respond to all safety, security, or medical requests.
+Public Safety Department responds 24 hours a day to campus safety, security and medical requests.